Sturm-Liouville operators with measure-valued coefficients: Linear measure differential equations

 Under the assumption of Theorem~\ref{thm:appregep} one can show that there is always a unique solution of the initial value problem

 with essentially the same proof as for Theorem~\ref{thm:appMIEEE}.
-If $\|M(\cdot)\|$ is integrable near $b$ one furthermore has to assume that~\eqref{eqn:appImOreg} holds for all $x\in(a,b)$ in order to get unique solutions of the initial value problem
+If $\|M(\cdot)\|$ and $\|F(\cdot)\|$ are integrable near $b$, then one furthermore has to assume that~\eqref{eqn:appImOreg} holds for all $x\in(a,b)$ in order to get unique solutions of the initial value problem